TeamHG-Memex/eli5/docs/source/_notebooks/xgboost-titanic.rst

 3. Explaining weights
 ---------------------

-In order to calculate a prediction, XGBoost sums predictions of all it's trees.
+In order to calculate a prediction, XGBoost sums predictions of all its trees.
 The number of trees is controlled by ``n_estimators`` argument and is 100 by default.
 Each tree is not a great predictor on it's own, but by summing across all trees, XGBoost is able to provide a robust